Loudon Wainwright III And Vince Giordano Play From The Great American Songbook

-LOUDON WAINWRIGHT III AND VINCE GIORDANO: (Singing) Just a little room or two can more than do a little man and wife.
+WAINWRIGHT, GIORDANO AND THE NIGHTHAWKS: (Singing) (Singing) Just a little room or two can more than do a little man and wife.
 That's if they're contented with the little things in life.
 Living on a larger scale would soon entail a lot of care and strife.
 We could be so happy with the little things in life, dear - a little rain, a little sun, a little work, a little fun, a little time for loving when the day is done.
 And a little thing that cries for lullabies could make a man and wife tell the world how much they love the little things in life.

 WAINWRIGHT: Well, thanks.
 Great talking to you, Terry.